onkelbeh/HomeAssistantRepository/README.md

   * Sonoff Basic (not working well with Tasmota in newer versions) The Sonoff Pow will stay with Tasmota for a while, because I have no good implementation of an energy monitor in ESPHome.
 * Experimenting with Shelly Devices
-* Some more HC-SR501 PIR Sensors (via ESPEasy, Tasmota & MQTT)
+* Now all of my HC-SR501 PIR Sensors are connected to two big input arrays I built into old CAT6 patch panels with an ESP12 and 4 PCF8574 I2C I/O Expanders, this makes 24 I/O lines per panel.
+On these runs ESPHome.
 * Yamaha RXV (4 devices)
 * SamsungTV (partly _not_ working anymore due to Samsung's newest firmware 'improvements', at least I can read it's status for controlling lights & the shutters)
 * Some Tradfri lights